 March 2021 Appeal

-You can help make a difference to thousands of people
+You can help make a difference to

 Every day, in many ways your generosity is helping to make a difference to the lives of thousands of people living with a spinal cord injury or neurological condition.